 While we always have a few cotton swabs and a lot of makeup remover on hand, we don't always have a surplus of time and patience, which is why we stick to formulas that we know perform well.
 How are we so sure, though, that these eyeliners perform so well?
 Easy—the internet.

 Whether it's makeup blogs, social media, or customer reviews, we're convinced we've found the best liquid eyeliner formulas.

 Best Overall: Stila Stay All Day Waterproof Liquid Eyeliner

 This Stila pick is a Byrdie-editor favorite.
 It's all thanks to the thin felt tip that's easy to control, depositing just the right amount of fluid black ink—never too much and never too little.
 Because of this, and its all-day staying power, it's been our go-to for creating the perfect cat eye for years.
-If you don't believe us, take it from real Ulta customers.
-There's a reason that it remains the beauty retailer's best-selling liquid liner.

 Best Drugstore: Maybelline Eyestudio Master Precise All Day Liquid Eyeliner Makeup

 If you’re looking for a high-quality liner at a drugstore price, turn to this Maybelline gel liner.
 With plenty of positive reviews, you can rest assured that this formula is beloved by many.
 The gel is formula is made with innovative Ink technology that keeps the pigment saturated throughout the day.
 The waterproof and smudge-proof formula ensures that your look will stay in place without the need for touchups and reapplications.

 Liquid liner takes more precision and practice, but pencil products don’t typically give you as much saturation or definition.
 The perfect compromise for beginners is this easy-to-apply felt tip liquid liner from L'Oréal.